geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 Pretty.
 I mean, it's hard to come up with the cases that are hard.
 It's hard to think through independently of an application what they should be.
-So I think what the right approach is here is for you just to try to write the application, use that graph before map, and then if you can write a failing test case...
+So I think what the right approach is here is for you just to try to write the application, use that graph before map, and then if you can write a failing test case..
 If you can write a failing test case, you can put that on me and say, I expect graph before map, graph rewrite map to behave like X, it's actually behaving like Y. And then, yeah, I think that's a good way to go about it.
 But the obvious test cases I came up with, it works fine for.
 And it was hard for me to come up with without seeing the application.